 - Former SAC Capital Advisors portfolio manager Mathew Martoma against criminal and SEC allegations of insider trading.
 Prosecutors alleged that Mr. Martoma participated in the largest-ever insider trading case, committing securities fraud by trading on shares of two pharmaceutical companies using non-public information, resulting in over $276 million in gains.

 - Wegelin & Co., the world’s oldest private Swiss bank, in conducting an internal investigation and defending against criminal tax challenges from the DOJ, IRS and the U.S. Attorney’s Office that the bank assisted U.S. clients in evading their tax obligations.

 - Jon Paul Rorech, a Deutsche Bank trader, in SEC v.
 Rorech, et al., 09 Cv 4329 (S.D.N.Y.), the first-ever insider trading case involving credit default swaps.
 In June 2010, after a month-long bench trial, the Court dismissed all charges against Mr. Rorech.

-- Various individuals and entities in investigations conducted by the United States Attorney’s Office and the New York State Office of the Attorney General.
+- A number of individuals in investigations conducted by the United States Attorney’s Office, the New York State Office of the Attorney General and FINRA.

 Ms. Railton also has an active pro bono practice, representing individuals and entities in a variety of federal and state matters.
 Her representations have included the National Association of Criminal Defense Lawyers in an amicus brief filed with the U.S. Supreme Court in Rivera v.
 Illinois and a New York State inmate in a lawsuit filed against the State for abuse suffered while incarcerated.